BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 | TCDE                         | 198150                 | "Mitsubishi Gas Chemical Company, Inc." | Japan        | Materials                          |

 ## III.
 What are the industries with the highest contribution to carbon emissions?

+### To know which industry group with the highest contribution to carbon emissions, we have to calculate the total carbon emissions.

 ```sql
 SELECT  INDUSTRY_GROUP, sum(carbon_footprint_pcf) "TOTAL CARBON_FOOTPRINT"
 FROM product_emissions